sverweij/upem/README.md

     the version: `^2.0.1`
   - if `save-prefix = '~'` it'll tilde-prefix the version: `~2.0.1`

-This is also how `npm --save` and `npm --save-dev` currently operate.

 ## Typical use
-You'd typically run the output from `npm outdated --json` through it.
+Run the output from `npm outdated --json` through it.
 When it's done `npm install` and re-run your automated quality checks before checking the changes in.
 I have some npm scripts set up so I can just `npm run upem` and watch cat videos in the mean time: